FabrizioG202/cell/README.md

 ⚠️ Cell is not yet ready to use, It still mostly a concept at this stage, look below for more information about what currently works and what does not.
 Moreover, we are keeping an up-to-date example in the `example` folder, so if you want to see how to use Cell, please check it out.

+## 🛠️ Testing and Development:

+Currently, Cell cannot be used in a real production environment, since it is not on pub.dev.
+The best way to test Cell is to clone the repository and run the example project.

 ## A Minimalistic and Easy-to-Use local Backend for your projects.

 **Cell** is a streamlined, pure dart backend database designed exclusively for Dart and Flutter applications.
 If you are looking for a simple and transparent way to persist data in your application, Cell offers a nimble alternative to traditional databases, that is both easy to use and cross-platform compatible.